 15. I Should Have Known Better

 You’ve got to admire the Fab Four’s musical ingenuity.
-Most contemporary songs add a lot of embellishments in their songs to make it very appealing.
-And while the Beatles is also known for adding color to their music, they do so with subtlety that the song will never sound trashy.
+Most contemporary songs add a lot of embellishments in their songs to make them very appealing.
+And while the Beatles are also known for adding color to their music, they do so in a subtle way so that the song will never sound trashy.
 Take this 1964 rock song, for example.
 It has a very exciting vibe, melodic instrument backing, and the lovely vocals of the boys from Liverpool.
 That’s all there is to it.
-It’s so simple yet it can get an entire city block to dance along.
+It’s so simple, yet it can get an entire city block to dance along.

 16. Norwegian Wood

 This 1965 Beatles song is one of the Fab Four’s most critically-acclaimed works.
 It was the very first rock and roll song ever to incorporate the sound coming from an indigenous Indian sitar.
 This paved the way for other rock stars at the time to use other non-mainstream music instruments in their compositions.
 The song had an ingenious innuendo and just enough ambiguity to satisfy even the most avid of Bob Dylan fans.
 The song is also a testament to the Liverpool band’s growing creativity and increasing artistic and musical awareness.